Dear Prospective Members;

 What fees do I have to pay?

-Club dues are $168.00 per year or $14 dollars a month.
-If the entire year dues are paid in advance at the beginning of the season (September) a discount of $28 is taken.
-Dues are used to pay for a club insurance policy, other regular cub expenses approved by the membership, and a year-end awards banquet for the membership.
+Club dues are $216.00 per year or $18 dollars a month.
+If the entire year dues are paid in advance at the beginning of the season (September) a discount of $36 is granted.
+Dues are used to pay for regular cub expenses approved by the membership, and a year-end awards banquet for the membership.